Menu

 Picturesque and quaint, the house at Fool’s Paradise is a modest cottage with its own unique, even quirky, touches that reflect Doris McCarthy’s creative vision and character.

-The house includes a workroom, a large studio, a study, one bedroom with a single bed, a washroom, a kitchen, a living room and an unheated screened porch.
+The house includes a large studio, a study, one bedroom with a single bed, a washroom, a kitchen, a living room and a screened porch.
 The space is approximately 150 square metres (1,600 square feet).

 The house is not barrier free and therefore not accessible to individuals with mobility challenges who require the use of a wheelchair or personal mobility devices.

-Parking is provided on site.
+Onsite parking is provided.
 The nearest Toronto Transit Commission bus stop is located on Kingston Road (approximately a 20-minute walk from Fool’s Paradise, partially uphill).
 A bicycle is available for use.

 Pets are not permitted at Fool’s Paradise.